 For example, divorced parents who maintain a bitter relationship post-divorce and talk badly about each other to the kids can cause kids major anxiety and distress.
 But aside from such instances, there are many things that divorced parents can do to limit the harm caused to the kids.

 One thing divorced parents can do is make an ongoing effort to check in with the kids about how they feel about the assigned living arrangements.
 While children are young (10 years or younger), joint custody can provide an important reminder to the kids that their parents still love them and will both remain a fundamental part of the kids' lives.
 Yet the problem often starts when the kids get a little older.

-Once kids reach the puberty years, they start to have a more active social life.
+Once kids reach puberty, they start to have a more active social life.
 During this time, kids start to develop the beginnings of an adult identity, and they start to make some of their own decisions.
 As they reach adolescence, kids of divorced parents understandably want more control over their environment, including where and with whom they live.
 Plus, as kids get older, the homework increases and their extracurricular activities become more involved.
-In other words, gathering all their stuff (books, notebooks, special articles of clothing, sports equipment, etc.) and dragging everything from one house to the other gets difficult.
-If a child in this situation doesn't particularly want to live with one of the parents, the child will become resentful and the resentment will manifest in a variety of acting-out behaviors.
+In other words, gathering all their stuff (books, notebooks, special articles of clothing, sports equipment) and dragging everything from one house to the other gets difficult.
+If a child in this situation doesn't particularly want to live with one of the parents, the child will become resentful and potentially act out.

 Ultimately, the point is to listen to your child, focus more on his or her feelings than your own, and model how to compromise.
-If you compromise with your child about custody now, you might find twenty years from now that your relationship with your child is stronger because of it.
+If you compromise with your child about custody now, you might find that your relationship with your child becomes stronger because of it.

 Feel free to check out my book on relationships, Overcome Relationship Repetition Syndrome and Find the Love You Deserve, or follow me on Twitter.